jeromefroe/circlepackeR/README.md

 # circlepackeR
-R htmlwidget for circle packing visualiztion
+R htmlwidget for circle packing visualiztion.
+For more information please visit the [main page](http://jeromefroe.github.io/circlepackeR/).